syakubov/ItemTracker/README.txt

 	iii)if delete, remove the item from the token vector iv)if view location, prompt the user for an item name, then display location, and return to main menu.

-As of 1/29/2017, the save/load functionality has not been implemented.

 UPDATE:
 Changes as of 2/13/2017: